History of writing in Vietnam

-Chữ Nôm began to be used as early as the 8th century in prose fiction and poetry in Vietnamese and had gained widespread use by the 10th century.
-It was formalized under the Hồ and the Tây Sơn dynasties.
-Chữ Nôm used chữ Hán for Sino-Vietnamese vocabulary and an adapted set of characters to transcribe native Vietnamese, with Vietnamese approximations of Middle Chinese pronunciations.
-The two concurrent scripts existed until the era of French Indochina when the Latin alphabet chữ quốc ngữ gradually became the current written medium of literature.
+The two concurrent scripts existed until the era of French Indochina when chữ Quốc ngữ, the Latin alphabet, gradually became the current written medium of literature.
 In the past, Sanskrit and Indic texts also contributed to Vietnamese literature either from religious ideas from Mahayana Buddhism, or from historical influence of Champa and Khmer.

 Terminology

 In Vietnamese, Chinese characters go by several names, but all refer to the same script: